 How Do You Get Melted Plastic Off Stove Burners?

 Utilizing a soft cloth and a cooktop scraper to loosen the melted plastic is an effective method to clean your stove top burners.
 Learn how with our best practices for cleaning your cooktop:

 Make sure the stove top is cool to the touch, and turn on the overhead vent, if possible.

 Gently loosen the debris with the scraper.

 Wipe away the remaining residue with a soft cloth.

-How to Clean a Self-Cleaning Oven Instructions Do you want to know how to clean and use a self-cleaning oven?
-Learn how the self-cleaning oven cycle works to keep your appliance looking and working great.
+How to Clean a Self-Cleaning Oven in 4 Steps If you're trying to clean a self-cleaning oven, discover how a self-cleaning oven works and the best way to clean one to keep yours looking and working great.